Paul Nimmo

-Paul T Nimmo is a Scottish theologian who holds the position of King’s Professor of Systematic Theology at the University of Aberdeen.
+Paul T. Nimmo is a Scottish theologian who holds the position of King’s Chair of Systematic Theology at the University of Aberdeen.

 Career

-Nimmo studied Engineering and Management Studies at Corpus Christi College at the University of Cambridge before qualifying as an Investment Manager.
-His studies in Divinity were undertaken at the University of Edinburgh, Princeton Theological Seminary, and the University of Tübingen.
-His first position was as an Associate Lecturer at the University of Cambridge as the Research Assistant to the Regius Professor of Divinity, David Ford.
+Nimmo studied engineering and management studies at Corpus Christi College at the University of Cambridge before qualifying as an investment manager.
+His studies in divinity were undertaken at the University of Edinburgh, Princeton Theological Seminary, and the University of Tübingen.
+His first position was as an associate lecturer at the University of Cambridge as the research assistant to the Regius Professor of Divinity, David Ford.
 He was appointed in 2008 as Meldrum Lecturer in Reformed Theology at the University of Edinburgh, and was later promoted to Meldrum Senior Lecturer.
-In 2013 Nimmo was invited to a personal chair in Systematic Theology at the University of Aberdeen.
-He was translated to the 1620 King’s Chair of Systematic Theology in 2016, and served as Head of Divinity at Aberdeen from 2016 to 2018.
-He is Co-Director - together with Tom Greggs and Phil Ziegler - of the Aberdeen Centre for Protestant Theology, founded in October 2017 on the 500th anniversary of the Protestant Reformation and a Research Fellow in Historical and Constructive Theology at the University of the Free State (South Africa).
+In 2013 Nimmo was invited to a personal chair in systematic theology at the University of Aberdeen.
+He was translated to the 1620 King’s Chair of Systematic Theology in 2016, and served as Head of Divinity at Aberdeen from 2016 to 2018 and again from 2022 to 2023.
+He is co-director – together with Tom Greggs and Phil Ziegler – of the Aberdeen Centre for Protestant Theology, founded in October 2017 on the 500th anniversary of the Protestant Reformation.

 Professional activities

-Since 2016, Nimmo has been Senior Editor of the International Journal of Systematic Theology, for which publication he served as Managing Editor between 2007 and 2014 and as Editor from 2013 to 2016.
-He is also Series co-Editor of the T&T Clark series Explorations in Reformed Theology, and serves on the Editorial Boards of the IVP series Christian Doctrine and Scripture, the Lexington Press series Studies in Dialectical Theology, and the new Cascade series Re-envisioning Reformed Dogmatics.
+Since 2016, Nimmo has been senior editor of the International Journal of Systematic Theology, for which publication he served as Managing Editor between 2007 and 2014 and as Editor from 2013 to 2016.
+He is also Series co-Editor of the T&T Clark series Explorations in Reformed Theology, and serves on the Editorial Boards of the IVP series Christian Doctrine and Scripture, the Lexington Press series Studies in Dialectical Theology, and the Cascade Books series Re-envisioning Reformed Dogmatics.

-He has been a Member of the Translation Seminar at the Center for Barth Studies at Princeton Seminary since 2007.
-He served on the Steering Committee of the Reformed Theology and History Unit at the American Academy of Religion for nine years, including as co-Chair from 2017 to 2020, and on the Steering Committee of the Friedrich Schleiermacher Unit between 2016 and 2019.
-He served as Treasurer of the Society for the Study of Theology from 2013 to 2016, having been a member of its Executive Committee between 2009 and 2012.
+He has been a Member of the Translation Seminar at the Center for Barth Studies at Princeton Seminary since 2007, and became the English-language editor of the published works of the Seminar in 2022.
+He served on the steering committee of the Reformed Theology and History Unit at the American Academy of Religion for nine years, including as co-Chair from 2017 to 2020, and on the steering committee of the Friedrich Schleiermacher Unit between 2016 and 2019.
+He served as treasurer of the Society for the Study of Theology from 2013 to 2016, having been a member of its executive committee between 2009 and 2012.